By Dr Joe

 I’m glad you asked.
 Because if you’re doing intermittent fasting with or without keto diet, you need to know this.

-So, coming here to this page is your saviour.
-You will get your answer as to whether bang energy drinks will break your fast or not.
+And you’ll get your answer as to whether bang energy drinks will break your fast or not…right here.

 Let’s get on with it then…